robmadden/unity/unity_outline.md

         - After the animation ends, fade the game out, fade the game over state in and end the game
         - Add a restart button that will restart the game

-### Game Two: Angry Birds - this series of checkpoints will introduce some new techniques we haven't seen as well as some scripting techniques
+#### Angry Birds, this series of checkpoints will introduce some new techniques we haven't seen as well as some scripting techniques

 1. Setting up the Environment
     - Assignment: Setting the sprite